Divide, Interact, Sample: The Two-System Paradigm: Algorithmic Realizations of Two-System Samplers

-This randomized step size scheme is particularly effective on funnel-like targets (e.g., Neal's funnel), where strong anisotropy creates regions of large curvature that demand small steps, interspersed with regions of low curvature where larger steps are essential for efficient exploration.
+\daniel{This randomized step size scheme is particularly effective on targets with strong anisotropy that creates regions of large curvature demanding small steps, interspersed with regions of low curvature where larger steps are essential for efficient exploration.}

+\daniel{Per-step jitter (rather than only after rejections) also protects against rare individual chains that wander into high-curvature tail regions where the global $h_{\max}$ is too large: occasional small steps fit the local curvature and free trapped chains, at negligible cost on the well-behaved bulk.}

+\daniel{\textbf{Selecting $h_{\max}$ via a high-acceptance criterion.} The previous discussion specifies the law of the per-step jitter but leaves the maximum step size $h_{\max}$ free.
+We pick it by a geometric-ladder search: starting from a user-specified $h_0$, we successively shrink $h_{\max} \leftarrow 0.8\,h_{\max}$ until the empirical acceptance rate measured over a short trial run satisfies